 People will start eating each other

-Cannibalism becomes a horrifying reality for many of the surviving members of the human race.
-This lead me to one of the most interesting Wikipedia pages I’ve read in a long time – the psychological underpinnings of this seemingly inhuman behaviour, very recent instances of cannibalism and a fascinatingly descriptive account of eating human meat by a New York Times reporter (tastes like veal, apparently).
+race.
+This lead me to one of the most interesting Wikipedia pages I’ve read in a long time – the psychological underpinnings of

 Shit's gonna get deep